R3V0S/TMA-Botnet-Detection-with-Deep-Learning/README.md

 *To create a new requirements.txt : _pip freeze > requirements.txt_

 Will be needed to reinstall the requirements if someone else has added more python packages!

+TYPICAL ERRORS:
+ When you are doing a push -> "LF will be replaced by CRLF" for each doc added or changed, please, do before the push the next: _git config --global core.autocrlf false_